The Company of Self: A Career Development Org Chart

-It's easy to be overwhelmed with all the professional and personal elements that contribute toward one's career progression.
-When Lee Kushner and I were preparing to present a workshop on this topic, Lee shared with me his framework for making sense the various aspects of career development.
-With his permission, I'd like to describe this approach below.
+It’s easy to be overwhelmed with all the professional and personal elements that contribute toward one’s career progression.
+Lee Kushner shared with me his framework for making sense of the various aspects of career development.
+With his permission, I’d like to describe this approach below.

 - Product Development: Treat your technical, business and communication skills as a “product” that you need to carefully manage for features.

-- Sales and Marketing: Market your expertise to the outside world though your resume, interview, on-line presence, personal networking, etc.
+- Sales and Marketing: Market your expertise to the outside world through your resume, interview, on-line presence, personal networking, etc.

 - R&D and Reinvestment: Your “product,” like most other products on the market, requires an initial investment and continued upkeep to remain competitive.